kaedroho/django-modelsearch/docs/backends.md

 (opensearch)=

-### OpenSearch

-OpenSearch is a community-driven search engine originally created as a fork of Elasticsearch 7.
-Django Modelsearch supports OpenSearch through the `modelsearch.backends.elasticsearch7` backend and version 7.13.4 of the [Elasticsearch Python library](https://pypi.org/project/elasticsearch/).
-Later versions of the library only permit connecting to Elastic-branded servers, and are not compatible with OpenSearch.

 ### Amazon AWS OpenSearch

-The Elasticsearch backend is compatible with [Amazon OpenSearch Service](https://aws.amazon.com/opensearch-service/), but requires additional configuration to handle IAM based authentication.
+The OpenSearch backend is compatible with [Amazon OpenSearch Service](https://aws.amazon.com/opensearch-service/), but requires additional configuration to handle IAM based authentication.
 This can be done with the [requests-aws4auth](https://pypi.org/project/requests-aws4auth/) package along with the following configuration:

 ```python
 from elasticsearch import RequestsHttpConnection